MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-If error is not `nil` we'll write a fatal log with the original
+If error is not `nil`, we'll write a fatal log with the original
 error attached and a message saying "failed to start task processor".

 ```go